Yacón: Description

+Similar species

-Yacón is sometimes confused with the unrelated plant jícama (Pachyrhizus erosus), which is a legume, as yacón is commonly called jícama in Ecuador.
+Yacón is sometimes confused with the unrelated Pachyrhizus erosus (jícama), which is a legume, as yacón is commonly called jícama in Ecuador.
 Yacón, in contrast, is a close relative of the sunflower and Jerusalem artichoke.
 Unlike many other root vegetables domesticated by the indigenous peoples of the Andes (ulluco, oca and mashua), yacón is not photoperiod sensitive and can produce a commercial yield in the subtropics, as well as in mountainous regions.

-Vegetative characteristics

-Yacón is a perennial herb which grows up to 2.5 meters in height.
-The stem is cylindrical to angular and hollow when the plant is mature.
-Leaves are opposite and deltoid.
-Their upper surface is hairy.
-Underground tubers consist of branching rhizomes and up to 20 tuberous storage roots.
-The rhizomes continually produce leafy shoots, while the storage roots are the principal economic product of the plant.
-The storage roots are up to 25 cm (10 inches) long, 10 cm (4 inches) wide, achieving a weight of 0.2 kg – 2.0 kg, and have varying skin colours.
-The colour depends on the variety, and ranges from white to pink to brown.
-Freezing temperatures cause the above-ground parts to die back; the plant will re-sprout from the rhizome under favourable temperature and moisture conditions.
-The optimal growing temperature range is 18–25 °C.